AntarCreates/big_bot_description/README.md

 # 6. Loading the Map

-* To load or open the saved map, close the RViz using ``` Ctrl+c```  and run the following command in the terminal tab and add MarkerArray with the fixed frame set to "Odom"
+* To load or open the saved map, close the RViz window using ``` Ctrl+c``` in the corresponding terminal tab and relaunch it using ```rosrun rviz rviz```
+* Add MarkerArray subscribing to the similar topic as before and set the fixed frame to be "Odom"
+* Run the following command in the terminal tab

   ``` rosrun octomap_server octomap_server_node <name of your map>.bt```